 In October of 2007, the first soup kitchen opened.
 Actually, the LI group had a ‘practice night’ one week.
 Family and friends were invited, and a meal featuring BBQ sandwiches was served.
 The next week, the first official soup kitchen was opened.
 Approximately 50 people attended that night.
 Today, an average of 300-350 are fed each Wednesday evening.

-What started as a soup kitchen has now grown to a ministry containing fifteen programs.
+What started as a soup kitchen has now grown to a ministry containing many different programs.
 Each ministry has a unique beginning where a volunteer or interested person(s) had an idea of how to help the less fortunate or those who had fallen on hard times.
 The hygiene closet, for example, began as one volunteer wanted to supply shampoo and sleeping bags to the homeless that she took sandwiches to each week at the library.
 Today, the hygiene closet is completely full of necessity items and oversees a Christmas hygiene gift bag for over 400 people.
 The med clinic started as the pastor chatted with his doctor about ‘doing something’ at Lubbock Impact.
 Today, the TTU Free Clinic is one of the finest in the nation of similar clinics.
 All of the ministries at Lubbock Impact are free and help clients in the areas of food, clothing, healthcare, and spiritual needs.